adammartinez271828/XCOM-ACS/README.md

 Requires Python 2.7.

-Settings are adjustable on line 190 of Combat.py.
+Settings are adjustable in lines 200-218 of Combat.py.
-Predefined settings are in acs_module.py.

-To add new craft/weapons or modify existing ones, see acs_module.py
+To see/edit/add options for craft and weapons, see acs_module.py

 To run the simulation, run Combat.py in a console.